abpframework/abp/abp_io/README.md

 ## To Translate abp.io Into Your Language:

-1- Install ABP CLI
+1. Install [ABP CLI](https://docs.abp.io/en/abp/latest/CLI) command line tool.

-2- Run the following command for your language.
-For example for translating from English to French use: `abp translate -c fr` 3- After you fill in the empty localization keys, run the following command to apply it `abp translate -a`.
+2. Run the following command for your language.
+For example for translating from English to French use: `abp translate -c fr`
+3. After you fill in the empty localization keys, run the following command to apply it `abp translate -a`.
-4- Send your PR to the team and after review we merge it.
+4. Send your PR to the team and after review we merge it.

 ---

 References:
 * [ABP CLI Translate Command](https://docs.abp.io/en/abp/latest/Contribution/Index#using-the-abp-translate-command)